cwchentw/lightweight-cms/themes/default/README.md

 ### `loadHome()` Function

+The function doesn't accept any parameter.
+Theme creators are responsible to load the layout of the home page of a site properly.
 Here shows a sample code:

 ```php
 function loadHome()